 Arc de Triomphe

-Another icon of Paris, Arc de Triomphe is a must see.
+Another icon and one of the symbols of Paris, Arc de Triomphe is a must see.
 Located in the centre of Place Charles de Gaulle, it proudly faces Avenue des Champs-Elyseés.
 Did you know that:

 - Its full name is Arc de Triomphe de l’Étoile and should not be confused with the nearby Arc de Triomphe du Carrousel.